 The United Nations Index of Human Development – measures health, education, standard of living, and inequality.

-Carey and Hix also found:
+Carey and Hix also found that:

 “Any improvements in low-district magnitude PR systems, relative to single member systems, go away (and are even reversed) at higher district magnitude levels, which is why Persson and Tabellini (the research cited by the Fraser Institute) find the results they do when they test only linear models.”